 The process for placing a rated order under DPAS involves both a program official and a contracting officer.
 A program official, who has been granted DPAS authority, directs a contracting officer to include a priority rating in contracts and orders for eligible materials and services.
 The rated order must include:

-- An appropriate "DO" priority rating and a program identification symbol, generally provided by the OPPA Director;
+- An appropriate "DO" priority rating and a program identification symbol, generally provided by the OPPA Associate Administrator;

 - A specific delivery date or dates;